MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-api-reference.md

 ## HTTP status codes

-The <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html" target="_blank">HTTP status code</a> that is returned with each response indicates the outcome of the corresponding request.
+The [HTTP status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) that is returned with each response indicates the outcome of the corresponding request.

 | HTTP status code | Meaning |
 |----|----|